Resources

 The Exceptional Circumstances process can take up to 30 days to be completed and you may be required to provide further evidence to substantiate your position.
 Please note that this process is for exceptional circumstances only.

-Please note that services performed during the Sixth Community Pharmacy Agreement are no longer eligible to be submitted as Exceptional Circumstance requests.
-Requests will only be sent to the Department of Health and Aged Care for services completed on or after 1 July 2020.
+Please note that services performed during the Seventh Community Pharmacy Agreement will no longer be able to be submitted as Exceptional Circumstance requests from 30 September 2024.
+Following this date, requests will only be sent to the Department for services completed on or after 1 July 2024.

 The Pharmacy Programs Administrator (PPA) is aware that many pharmacies and other registered service providers use a range of software packages to manage their operations and record information in relation to the services they provide.
 Due to the real-time validation functionality that has been built into the PPA Registration and Claiming Portal (Portal) to enable ‘fast track’ payments, claiming data cannot be uploaded in a spreadsheet format.